Descent098/PYTH-101/5. Classes/readme.md

     Attributes
     ----------
+    species_name : (str)
-    species_name(str): The technical species name of the animal regions(list[str]): A list of regions the animal is endemic to common_name(str): The colloquial name of the animal
+    	The technical species name of the animal regions : (list[str])
+    	A list of regions the animal is endemic to common_name : (str)
+    	The colloquial name of the animal
     """
     self.species_name = species_name
     self.regions = regions